Updated March 2015

-Glioblastoma multiforme (GBM) (also called glioblastoma) is a fast-growing glioma that develops from astrocytes — star-shaped glial cells that support nerve cells.
-GBM is classified as a grade IV astrocytoma.
-These are the most invasive type of glial tumors, rapidly growing and commonly spreading to nearby brain tissue.
-They may be composed of several different kinds of cells (i.e. astrocytes, oligodendrocytes).
-Sometimes, they evolve from a low-grade astrocytoma or an oligodendroglioma.
+GBMs can arise in the brain “de novo,” or evolve from lower-grade astrocytomas, or oligodendrogliomas.
 In adults, GBM occurs most often in the cerebral hemispheres, especially in the frontal and temporal lobes of the brain.
 GBM is a devastating brain cancer that typically results in death in the first 15 months after diagnosis.

 GBMs are biologically aggressive tumors that present unique treatment challenges due to the following characteristics:

-- Localization of tumors in the brain
+- Localization of tumors in the brain;

-- Inherent resistance to conventional therapy
+- Inherent resistance to conventional therapy;

-- Limited capacity of the brain to repair itself
+- Limited capacity of the brain to repair itself;

-- Migration of malignant cells into adjacent brain tissue
+- Migration of malignant cells into adjacent brain tissue;

-- Tumor capillary leakage, resulting in an accumulation of fluid around the tumor (peritumoral edema) and intracranial hypertension
+- Tumor capillary leakage, resulting in an accumulation of fluid around the tumor; (peritumoral edema) and intracranial hypertension;

-- A limited response to therapy
+- A limited response to therapy;

 Prevalence and Incidence

-The National Cancer Institute estimates that 22,910 adults (12,630 men and 10,280 women) will be diagnosed with brain and other nervous system tumors in 2012.
-It also estimates that in 2012, 13,700 of these diagnoses will result in death.
+The National Cancer Institute estimates that 22,910 adults (12,630 men and 10,280 women) were diagnosed with GBM in 2012.
+It also estimates that in 2012, 13,700 of these diagnoses resulted in death.

 Symptoms vary depending on the location of the brain tumor, but may include any of the following:

-Sophisticated imaging techniques can pinpoint brain tumors.
-Diagnostic tools include computed tomography (CT or CAT scan) and magnetic resonance imaging (MRI).
-Intraoperative MRI also is used during surgery to guide tissue biopsies and tumor removal.
-Magnetic resonance spectroscopy (MRS) is used to examine the tumor's chemical profile and determine the nature of the lesions seen on the MRI.
-Positron emission tomography (PET scan) can help detect recurring brain tumors.
+Intraoperative MRI may also be useful during surgery to guide tissue biopsies and tumor removal.
+Magnetic resonance spectroscopy (MRS) is used to examine the tumor's chemical profile, with positron emission tomography (PET scan) helpful in detecting tumor recurrence.

 The tumor name and grade help determine treatment options and also provide important information about prognosis.
-For more information on grading, click here
+For more information on grading, click here.

-Sometime after surgery, when the wound is healed, radiation therapy can begin.
-The goal of radiation therapy is to kill tumor cells selectively while leaving normal brain tissue unharmed.
+After surgery, when the wound is healed, radiation therapy can begin.
+The goal of radiation therapy is to selectively kill the remaining tumor cells that have infiltrated the surrounding normal brain tissue.
 In standard external beam radiation therapy, multiple sessions of standard-dose "fractions" of radiation are delivered to the tumor site as well as a margin in order to treat the zone of infiltrating tumor cells.
 Each treatment induces damage to both healthy and normal tissue.

 American Brain Tumor Association – www.abta.org